fhdm-dev/scoppy/docs/wiki/Installation-&-Getting-Started.md

 <br>

 Please note that if you are using a Pico W and a connection over USB hasn’t been established within 10 seconds the Pico W will start listening to connections over Wi-Fi.
-To try connecting via USB again the Pico W will need to be restarted.
+To try connecting via USB again simply unplug the OTG adapter and then try again.

 __USB connection troubleshooting__